-If only ligaments are injured, symptoms will likely be severe pain and swelling around the site of injury.
+If only ligaments are injured, symptoms will likely be severe pain and swelling at the site of injury.
 If the spinal cord is injured, you will experience symptoms from the site of the injury and down.
-Frequently reported symptoms are weakness of muscles, numbness, or tingling.
-More severely, you might experience complete loss of feeling or ability to move.
+Frequently reported symptoms are a weakness of muscles, numbness, or tingling.
+More severely, you might experience a complete loss of feeling or ability to move.
 Organ function below the site of injury may also be impacted.
-Additionally, changes in sexual function or breathing can occur.
+Changes in sexual function or breathing can occur.

 Unfortunately, the signs of major spinal injury are not always obvious.
 But, these injuries always require immediate medical attention.

 If you have had a major blow to the head or spine, it is best to seek medical attention.
 See a physician soon as you possibly can.

 Even if you do not feel as though something major is wrong, there could be.
 Untreated spinal injuries often have irreversible medical repercussions.